marcelortizv/triplediff/README.md

 #>  See Ortiz-Villavicencio and Sant'Anna (2025) for details.
 ```

-Next, we can aggregate the group-time average treatment effect on the
+Then, we can aggregate the group-time average treatment effect on the
 treated to obtain the event-study type estimates.
 The `agg_ddd` function
 allows us to aggregate the results from the `ddd` function.